ompl/ompl/doc/markdown/multiLevelPlanning.md

 \f$N\f$-dimensional cube to an \f$N-1\f$ dimensional cube.
 We compare several multilevel planning algorithms (QRRT, QRRT*, QMP, QMP*, SPQR) to all other algorithms currently implemented in the library (as of May 2020).
-Note that we had to remove planners SST and PDST due to memory issues.
-We observe that QRRT, QRRT*, QMP and QMP* all terminate in under one second (note that SPQR and SPARSTwo terminate while declaring the problem to be infeasible).
-Thus the multilevel planner significantly outperform classical planner.
-Note that this problem is really hard, and classical planner often can only solve problems up until $25$ dimensions in reasonable time.
+Note that we had to remove planners `ompl::geometric::SST` and `ompl::geometric::PDST` due to memory issues.
+We observe that QRRT, QRRT*, QMP and QMP* all terminate in under one second (note that `ompl::geometric::SPQR` and `ompl::geometric::SPARStwo` terminate while declaring the problem to be infeasible).
+Thus the multilevel planner significantly outperforms classical planner.
+Note that this problem is really hard, and classical planner can often only solve this problem with up to $25$ dimensions in reasonable time.
 It seems using multilevel planning is the only option to solve such challenging environments.

 \htmlonly
 <div class="row">